-While general stress levels and nutrition quality might depends on the students' background, in the sense that they are correlated with parental background, stress levels and nutrition quality are often outside the control of the individual child.
-Heissel et al. [2021] show that children in poorer neighbourhoods have higher stress levels and that higher levels of stress are associated with lower test scores.
-Studying the impact of nutrition and food, Bond et al. [forthcoming] investigated the as good as random timing of the assignment of the Supplemental Nutrition Assistance Program (SNAP) benefits in the United States.
-The authors exploited that in some states the monthly timing of the benefits depends on the first letter of the surname, combined with information on names with the timing of SAT college admission exam.
-The results show that students who attend this high-stakes assessment just before they would receive new benefits (i.e., at the time of highest food insecurity) score six percent of a standard deviation lower on the exam, compared to those sitting for the exam just after receiving the benefits.
-Because the SAT results are important for university acceptance, these results carry over into a lower probability of attending a four-year university program for the low-income students.
+While general stress levels and nutrition quality might depend on the students' background, in the sense that they are correlated with parental background, stress levels and nutrition quality are often outside the control of the individual child.
+Heissel et al. (2021) show that children in poorer neighborhoods have higher stress levels and that higher levels of stress are associated with lower test scores.
+Studying the impact of nutrition and food, Bond et al. (2022) investigated the as good as random timing of the assignment of the Supplemental Nutrition Assistance Program benefits in the United States.
+The authors exploited that in some states the monthly timing of the benefits depends on the first letter of the surname.
+They therefore combined information on names with the timing of the Scholastic Assessment Test (SAT) college admission exam to asses the impact of the timing on SAT performance.
+The results show that students who attend this high-stakes assessment just before they would receive new benefits (i.e., at the time of highest food insecurity) score 6% of a standard deviation lower on the exam, compared to those sitting for the exam just after receiving the benefits.
+Because SAT results are important for university acceptance, these results carry over into a lower probability of attending a 4-year university program for the low-income students.